Committee to Protect Journalists: History and programs

-In October 2016, the Committee broke with its tradition of staying out of politics and warned about the danger it perceived Donald Trump posed to press freedom in the United States and around the world.
+In October 2016, the committee broke with its tradition of staying out of politics and warned about the danger it perceived Donald Trump posed to press freedom in the United States and around the world.

 In June 2017, U.S. Representative Greg Gianforte was convicted of criminal assault in state court stemming from his assault of The Guardian political reporter Ben Jacobs the previous month.
 As a stipulation of his settlement with Jacobs, Gianforte donated $50,000 to the Committee to Protect Journalists, which said it would use the funds to support the new U.S. Press Freedom Tracker.

-In July 2025, the Committee urged international action to protect Al Jazeera correspondent Anas Al-Sharif and other journalists in Gaza, highlighting the deliberate risk faced by local reporters as the "last eyes and ears of the outside world" in Gaza.
+In July 2025, the committee urged international action to protect Al Jazeera correspondent Anas Al-Sharif and other journalists in Gaza, highlighting the deliberate risk faced by local reporters as the "last eyes and ears of the outside world" in Gaza.

+In September 2025, the CPJ, along with IFEX and other press freedom organizations, called on EU member states for a partial or full suspension of the EU-Israel Association Agreement in order to protect journalists in Gaza.

+On 12 May 2026, the CPJ was added to the Russian government's list of "undesirable organizations".

+On June 25, 2026, the CPJ announced a full review of its database of journalists killed during the Gaza War and removed eight names after Hamas and Palestinian Islamic Jihad published obituaries identifying those individuals as combatants.
+Commenting on the database adjustments, CEO Jodie Ginsberg stated that "CPJ condemns in no uncertain terms the misrepresentation of combatants as journalists or media workers — or the misuse of 'Press' insignia.
+Such actions endanger every single individual journalist legitimately trying to report."